lokeshlal/BusinessRules/README.md

 Custom methods are useful for complicated formulas, database lookups, using data from REST APIs or any custom feature.

-Such as to implement Excel like IF method implement a method using following signature
+Such as to implement an Excel like "IF" method implement a method using following signature
 ```
 T IF<T>(bool condition, T ActionIftrue, T ActionIfFalse);
 ```